gentoolink/gentoolinkcom/content/pages/services.md

 If you do not have a prescence on social media in 2018...you need one for 2019.
 Facebook is part of that solution;but not the only solution.
 A Facebook page should not be an alternative to your own website.

+### Memorial Website

+Memorial websites can be great way to immortalize your loved one who has passed.

+Although there are free options a unique website dedicated to your loved one's memory is an option.

+### Memorial Tribute Video

+I can create a tribute video for your loved one who has passed.
+This is better than a Power Point.
+I will make a video from your digital or scanned photographs and set it to music.
+This video can then be shared on a unique website or social media.

+> Online memorials allow participation in the grieving process from a distance and at any time of the day or night; in the view of some sociologists, such public displays of grief are important for emotional recovery after bereavement.
+They provide a communications outlet for continued grieving when more formal events have ended.
+Availability of inexpensive or free online space allows grievers to include extensive content such as stories and discussions.
+Unlike some other types of memorials, they have little environmental impact.  --Wikipedia